schoeberl/librelane/docs/source/usage/about_pdks.md

 Each PDK comes bundled with collections of standard cells known as "standard cell libraries" or SCLs for short, some of which are foundry-provided and some of which are third-party.
-Each OpenLane PDK configuration specifies a default standard cell library, so you don't have to worry about picking one- but if you want to anyway, ordered by priority (from highest to lowest):
+Each LibreLane PDK configuration specifies a default standard cell library, so you don't have to worry about picking one- but if you want to anyway, ordered by priority (from highest to lowest):

 * Within the `config.json` file
 * The `--scl` command-line flag
 * The `STD_CELL_LIBRARY` environment variable
-* The default SCL as dictated by the OpenLane PDK configuration files.
+* The default SCL as dictated by the LibreLane PDK configuration files.
   * For sky130, that's `sky130_fd_sc_hd`.

 ## Building, location and downloading

 Most open-source PDKs are not usable in their default formats.
-This is the reason we rely on Open PDKs to build the PDK, which will not only place it an OpenLane-friendly layout but also generate views of the PDK that are usable by the aforementioned tools.
+This is the reason we rely on Open PDKs to build the PDK, which will not only place it an LibreLane-friendly layout but also generate views of the PDK that are usable by the aforementioned tools.